imciflam/music-collaborative-filtering/README.md

 # music-collaborative-filtering
-collaborative filtering method using k-nearest neighbors algorithm for music recommendation
+collaborative filtering method using k-nearest neighbors algorithm and lastfm-dataset-360K for music recommendation

 ### To run locally:
 install dependencies